 Comfort and Fit

 Comfort and fit will dictate how often you reach for this shoe when you head out on a run.
 This shoe features a regular and neutral fit.
-It has a 4mm drop from heel to toe, with just the smallest hint of arch support.
+It has a 4mm drop from heel to toe, with just the slightest hint of arch support.
 We think the heel is well fitted, and you can tighten down the laces to keep your foot from moving, which is important for steep downhill sections.
-It loads lots of cushioning underfoot, which is suitable for miles of trail wandering.
+It loads lots of cushioning underfoot to make it suitable for miles of trail wandering.
 In addition to the comfort of your footwear, items such as running socks and shorts also make a difference in how many miles you can log comfortably.

-The upper is a little more rigid than the previous version, but it's still mobile and moves well with the foot.
+The upper of the Peregrine 11 is slightly more rigid than the previous version, but it's still mobile and moves well with the foot.
 The collar is thin and articulates well, while the tongue is cushioned and cozy.
 The back of the collar uses a little more cushioning than the previous model, and it doesn't pinch on the Achilles.

 For trail runners, this shoe scores smack dab in the middle.
 A size nine weighs 10 oz, making this newer update a teensy bit heavier than the previous version.
 On the foot, it doesn't feel bulky or boaty.
 It instead feels light and streamlined.